CoolConquest/silly-OC-programs/README.md

--- each file is a separate script
--- thats literally it lol
+each file is a separate script, that's literally it lol